The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Introduction

+A preliminary version of our approach appeared as a brief conference paper \cite{kariotoglou2013approximate}.
+Compared to \cite{kariotoglou2013approximate}, we have extended and refined all theoretical statements.
+The Lemmas, Propositions and Theorems presented here were either missing from \cite{kariotoglou2013approximate} or not proven.
+Furthermore, we have provided novel numerical studies to illustrate the accuracy of the approach and its applicability to relatively large-scale problems compared to reach-avoid problems handled in the literature.
+Given that there are no competing approaches for the problem at hand to handle the considered large state-input dimensions, we have compared the results to well-studied heuristics, specifically tuned to approximate the solution to simple stochastic reach-avoid problems.

-The rest of the paper is organized as follows: In Section \ref{sec:stochreach_DP} we present the basics of stochastic reach-avoid problems for MDPs with uncountable state and control spaces and formulate an infinite dimensional LP for which the reach-avoid value function is an optimal solution.
-In Section \ref{sec:lpcampi} we derive a numerical approach to approximate the solution to the infinite LP through restricting the decision space using basis functions and using randomized algorithms to sample the infinite constraints.
-Section \ref{sec:implement} restricts the form of basis elements to GRBFs and analyzes some of their approximation and numerical computation benefits.
-We use the developed methodology in Section \ref{sec:evaluate} to approximate three reach-avoid problems of varying structure and complexity.
-In the concluding section of the paper we summarize the main results and outline potential future work.
+The rest of the paper is organized as follows.
+In Section \ref{sec:stochreach_DP} we introduce the stochastic reach-avoid problem for MDPs and formulate an infinite dimensional LP that characterizes its solution.
+In Section \ref{sec:lpcampi} we derive an approach to approximate the solution to the infinite LP through restricting the decision space to a finite dimensional subspace using basis functions and reducing the infinite constraints to finite constraints through randomized sampling.
+Section \ref{sec:implement} proposes Gaussian radial basis functions to analytically compute operations arising in the LP for MDPs with Gaussian mixture kernels.
+In Section \ref{sec:evaluate} we validate the accuracy and scalability of the solution approach with three case studies.

-\section{Stochastic Reach-Avoid Problem}
+\section{Stochastic reach-avoid problem}